SungYu444/Arch-dotfiles/README.md

 # Install matugen from AUR
 yay -S matugen-bin
 ```
-Also need to install Nerd font
+Also need to install Nerd font, oh-my-zsh, and powerlevel10k

 ### Clone the Repository